Resources for California Educators

 • Know Your Ocean - 2:37 minutes.
 All ages.
 Some general ocean info and fun facts from NOAA.
 Streaming, downloadable and captioned.

 • Return Flight - Restoring the Bald Eagle to the Channel Islands - 14 minutes.
 Grades 6 and up.
-Chronicles how biologists worked for decades to bring the bald eagle back to the Channel Islands in the face of pervasive DDT contamination.
-Download a free Classroom Study Guide for Grades 6 to 12 from NOAA Montrose Settlements Restoration Program.
+Chronicles how biologists worked for decades to bring the bald eagle back to the Channel Islands in the face of pervasive DDT contamination, from NOAA Montrose Settlements Restoration Program.
 2011.
 Watch

 • The Allure of Fluorescence in the Ocean - 3:52 minutes.
 Grades 9-adult.
 Why do so many marine animals have bright fluorescent pigments?
 This video describes how one function was demonstrated experimentally.
 2019, Monterey Bay Aquarium Research Institute.
 Watch